Maikel Garcia Player Props: Royals vs. Orioles

-Maikel Garcia -- with an on-base percentage of .235 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Baltimore Orioles, with Cole Irvin on the mound, on June 10 at 4:05 PM ET.
+Maikel Garcia -- with an on-base percentage of .265 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the Baltimore Orioles, with Kyle Gibson on the mound, on June 11 at 1:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Orioles.
+In his most recent game he had a one-hit showing (1-for-3) against the Orioles.

 Maikel Garcia Game Info & Props vs. the Orioles